-Children's and Educational Programmes on TV.
+Children's and educational programmes on TV.
 Under the TV Advertising Code, "educational programmes" refers to programmes with a clear educational purpose, usually connected with the pursuit of a formal course of academic studies, but does not include general instructional ("how to do") programmes.
 With regard to such educational programmes, the holder of a TV licence must exercise special caution and take the following principles into account:

-- The programme should not be "too commercialised". - Title sponsorship is allowed, but advertising slogans and attributes of the sponsor should not be incorporated into the title.

-Product placement (that is, to include a product or service within a programme in return for payment) should not be permitted (see Question 7).
+- The programme should not be "too commercialised". - Title sponsorship is allowed, but advertising slogans and attributes of the sponsor should not be incorporated into the title. - Product placement (that is, to include a product or service within a programme in return for payment) should not be permitted (see Question 7).

 Any radio programme with children's voices.

-According to the Radio Advertising Code, if a sponsor wishes to use children's voices in an advertisement (including a sponsored radio programme), they must comply with several requirements and restrictions with regard to presentation.
-For example, the children should be reasonably well-mannered and well-behaved.
+According to the Radio Advertising Code, if a sponsor wishes to use children's voices in an advertisement (including a sponsored radio programme), it must comply with several requirements and restrictions with regard to presentation.
+For example, the children should be reasonably well-mannered and well-behaved, and cannot participate in the presentation of advertisements for alcoholic liquor or tobacco related products.